renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

+## automergeStrategy

+This setting is only applicable if you opt in to configure `automerge` to `true` and `automergeType` to `pr` for any of
+your dependencies

+The automerge strategy defaults to `auto`, in which Renovate will make its best guess as to how to pull requests.
+This
+generally results in Renovate respecting a strategy configured in the platform itself for the repository where possible.
+Acceptable values are:

+- `auto`, in which the choice is left to Renovate.
+- `fast-forward`, which generally involves no new commits in the resultant tree, but "fast-forwarding" the main branch reference.
+- `merge-commit`, which generally involves synthesizing a new merge commit.
+- `rebase`, which generally involves rewriting history as part of the merge — but usually retaining the individual commits.
+- `squash`, which generally involves flattening the commits that are being merged into a new commit.

+Not all platforms support all pull request merge strategies.
+In the cases where a merge strategy is explicitly
+unsupported by the platform, Renovate will hold off on merging instead of silently merging in a way you didn't wish for.

+The only supported platform for this option at the moment is Bitbucket Cloud.

 ## automergeType

 This setting is only applicable if you opt in to configure `automerge` to `true` for any of your dependencies.